wfpidn/SPI/docs/chirpstif.md

 # 3.3.
 CHIRPS monthly in GeoTIFF format

-For this step-by-step guideline, I will use CHIRPS [monthly data in GeoTIFF](https://data.chc.ucsb.edu/products/CHIRPS-2.0/global_monthly/tifs/) format and the case study is Java island - Indonesia.
+This section will explain on how to download CHIRPS [monthly data in GeoTIFF](https://data.chc.ucsb.edu/products/CHIRPS-2.0/global_monthly/tifs/) format and prepare it as input for SPI calculation.

 Why CHIRPS?
 It is produced at 0.05 x 0.05 degree spatial resolution, make CHIRPS the highest gridded rainfall data, and long-term historical data from 1981 – now.